launchdarkly/go-sdk-common/README.md

 [![Circle CI](https://circleci.com/gh/launchdarkly/go-sdk-common.svg?style=svg)](https://circleci.com/gh/launchdarkly/go-sdk-common)

+## This is a prerelease branch

+The `v2` branch currently contains prerelease code to support development of Go SDK 5.0.0.
+For the source code of the latest release that is used by Go SDK 4.x, see the [`v1` branch](https://github.com/launchdarkly/go-sdk-common/tree/v1).

 ## Overview

 This repository contains packages that are shared between the [LaunchDarkly Go SDK](https://github.com/launchdarkly/go-server-sdk) and other LaunchDarkly Go components.